sci4punk/perhr/README.md

 Once a few more features are added, it will be moved to it's new home at it's proper domain: per.hr

 The per.hr Google Chrome extension is currently in development

-For more information, you can contact Steve Englander through [Github](https://github.com/sci4punk)